nemanjam/nemanjam/README.md

 ## About me

-I am a professional React/Next.js, Node.js developer, with .NET/C# background and lately interest in FastAPI and Python.
+I am a professional React/Next.js, Node.js developer, and lately with interest in FastAPI and Python.

 ## Contact